UniVoice: Unifying Autoregressive ASR and Flow-Matching based TTS with Large Language Models: Experiments

-We compare \method with the state-of-the-art neural network-based models, Whisper-small, Whisper-large-v2 and Whisper-large-v3, Whisper-large-v3-turbo, Paraformer and Zipformer.
-Moreover, we also compare \method with previous unified models.
-As shown in Table \ref{tab:exp-geneval}, the results indicate that UniVoice achieves an excellent level of audio comprehension, although it is a relatively small model trained on a relatively small dataset.
-Moreover, compared to \method-ASR, UniVoice performs slightly worse due to the unified training of two distinct objectives.
+UniVoice was compared with state-of-the-art models, including Whisper-small, Whisper-large-v2, Whisper-large-v3, Whisper-large-v3-turbo, Paraformer, and Zipformer, as well as previous unified models.
+The results indicate that UniVoice achieves excellent audio comprehension despite being a relatively small model trained on a smaller dataset.
+As shown in Table \ref{tab:exp-geneval}, compared to UniVoice-ASR, UniVoice performs slightly worse due to the competing objectives of joint training.

-In conclusion, UniVoice demonstrates a trade-off in performance: while it achieves improved robustness in TTS (as evidenced by lower TTS WER), it experiences a slight degradation in both TTS naturalness and ASR performance compared to corresponding single-task models.